-When you think of Switzerland, do you imagine cows placidly grazing in grassy meadows, birds singing, fields of alpine wildflowers, curly-haired children toddling about, all set against a backdrop of snow-capped peaks?
+When you think of Switzerland, do you imagine cows placidly grazing in grassy meadows, birds singing, fields of alpine wildflowers, and curly-haired children toddling about?
+All set against a backdrop of snow-capped peaks?
 Yes?
 Am I right?
 So Switzerland has all of that, and more.
-Who knew we’d end up moving half way around the world to Europe, of all places, before playing our very first ever game of laser tag!
+Who knew we’d end up moving half way around the world to Europe, of all places, before playing our very first ever game of laser tag in Switzerland!

 We first were required to watch a video in French with German sub-titles about the do’s and dont’s of laser tag.
 Though visually entertaining, the meaning of the video was lost on us, so our friends shared the highlights.